xblxc/my-web-starter/readme.md

 # My Web Starter
 A starter kit for your front-end builds.

-- Compiles, autoprefixes and minimizes your Sass (can easily switch to SCSS or LESS)
+- Compiles, autoprefixes and minimizes your Stylus
 - Uglifys your JS
 - Compresses your Images
 - Generates a BrowserSync URL for you to access.